poonamparhar/poonamparhar.github.io/_posts/2023-05-15-dynamic_compiler_threads.markdown

 ### 1. -XX:-UseDynamicNumberOfCompilerThreads

-We can disable the dymanic number of compiler threads feature with **-XX:-UseDynamicNumberOfCompilerThreads**.
+We can disable the dynamic number of compiler threads feature with **-XX:-UseDynamicNumberOfCompilerThreads**.

 ### 2. -XX:+UnlockDiagnosticVMOptions -XX:-ReduceNumberOfCompilerThreads
 Another workaround is to switch off the diagnostic flag *ReduceNumberOfCompilerThreads* using **-XX:+UnlockDiagnosticVMOptions -XX:-ReduceNumberOfCompilerThreads**.
 With this, the JVM starts with a small number of compiler threads and creates more if needed, but never reduces them.

 ### 3. Malloc Tunables

-GLIBC provides some tuning knobs for the memory allocater.
+GLIBC provides some tuning knobs for the memory allocator.
 In particular, there is **MALLOC_ARENA_MAX** environment variable that controls the maximum number of arenas that can be created.
 A smaller number of arenas may mean more thread contention, while a larger number may result in an increased memory footprint.
 The default number for MALLOC_ARENA_MAX is calculated dynamically based on the number of CPUs: (num of CPUs * 8) on a 64-bit system.
 For a machine with a large number of CPUs, the potential maximum number of arenas can be very high.
 Setting MALLOC_ARENA_MAX to a lower value (for example, 2) can help in limit fragmentation, and prevent an unwanted increase in RSS.

 GLIBC malloc environment variables can also to set using its allocation tunables.
 More info here: [https://www.gnu.org/software/libc/manual/html_node/Memory-Allocation-Tunables.html](https://www.gnu.org/software/libc/manual/html_node/Memory-Allocation-Tunables.html).